 Stick to reasonable image sizes.
 You'll want to make sure that your images fit within the dimensions of your stationery.
 We recommend images that are 480 x 480 pixels or smaller.

-Give attention to your plaintext, found by switching the view of your campaign in the top right corner to plaintext instead of code view.
+Give attention to your plaintext, found by switching the view of your mailing in the top right corner to plaintext instead of HTML.
 Unlike previous versions of Blackberry, 2011 Blackberry smartphones have been built on Apple's Webkit rendering engine and will display HTML relatively consistently across the different models, but older versions of the Blackberry (and Palm phones) will only display plaintext.

 Using Flash in your email design can affect both delivery and display.
 Spam filters are particularly hard on Flash and regularly block emails that contain it.
 If your email does get past the spam filter, you may still run into problems.
 Most email clients will strip out Flash, leaving your recipient with a blank screen.
 If animation is important to you, try inserting an animated GIF instead.

 As streaming media requires an open connection to an external source, many email clients and associated firewalls will either block the email or disable the streaming media prior to it arriving in an inbox.
 To communicate this way, we recommend embedding a static image in your design that links to a webpage with the hosted media.

 Some servers will block emails with embedded video and sound files, or they'll strip out the embedded content, leaving your recipient with nothing to view or hear.
 Rather than embedding the media file, take a screenshot of the video and link that image to the video.
 You can store the file in your document library or host it directly on your site.
 The movie formats that can be stored in the document library are: